evansnyamekye/hello_rails_react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-**I would like to thank the following individuals and organizations for their contribution to this project.**

-- I would like to express my heartfelt gratitude to [**Microverse**](https://www.microverse.org/?grsf=mohammad-a-nbtazu) for the invaluable learning experience they have provided.
+I would like to specially Thank Tem, Adeka and all team mates for the continues discussions on every Project we undertake.
+This has really helped build much confident in us to face every task assign to us.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>